vegarringdal/simple-html/README.md

         oldValue: string,
         newValue: string
     ): void {
-        //  do somethine
+        //  do something
     }

     // standard web component callback
     adoptedCallback(...result: any[]): void {
-        //  do somethine
+        //  do something
     }

     // helper function to get called back when its about to disconnect,
     // useful if you have another component that needs to do something when you component disconnects
     // you can call it, but overriding it is not possible registerDisconnectCallback(call: () => void): void {
-        //  do somethine
+        //  do something
     }

-    // helper function like registerDisconnectCallback, this will only be called once, you need to reregister if you want update again
+    // helper function like registerDisconnectCallback, this will only be called once, you need to re-register if you want update again
     // you can call it, but overriding it is not possible registerUpdatedCallback(call: () => void): void {
-        //  do somethine
+        //  do something
     }
 }
 ```